SomeSpaceNerd/TUPperware/README.md

 This section will tell you how to download, use, and modify the code of the program

 ### Download the program
-If you just want to download and use the program, click on the green "Code" button in the top left, then "Download ZIP", then extract the ZIP archive
+If you just want to download and use the program, click on the green "Code" button in the top right, then "Download ZIP", then extract the ZIP archive

 If you want to download the program and intend to modify it, install Git on your machine and run the command ``` git clone https://github.com/SomeSpaceNerd/TUPperware.git ```